AustinCodingAcademy/austincodingacademy.github.io/_posts/2017-11-22-student-feature.md

 ### *You’re taking our remote classes!
 Tell us about your experience!*

 #### The remote classes are great!
 My teacher Erik does a great job of giving each student individual attention, making those of us online feel like we’re getting the same quality lessons.
-Taking classes remotely saves me hours of commute time each week, hours that I can now use to study and become a stronger student.
+Taking {% if site.key != 'austin' '%} remote {% endif %} classes remotely saves me hours of commute time each week, hours that I can now use to study and become a stronger student.